 Pro Tip- It is believed that tying a yellow or red thread on the tree's trunk in the temple premises helps fulfill a devotee's wishes.

 This temple dedicated to Goddess Durga is a mystical shrine located in the Birbhum District, West Bengal.
 It is one of the ancient temples that celebrate twelve incarnations of Goddess Kali, also referred to as Goddess Tara.
 As per Devi Puranas, the tara or eyeball of Sati dropped here.
-This temple is a hub of offerings, tantric and supernatural activities.
+This temple is a hub of offerings, and tantric and supernatural activities.
 The temple also has a crematorium or samsana adjacent to it.
 There are a lot of myths associated with this temple located in a quaint background.
 The ardent devotion of the devotees has made this temple one of the must-visit shakti peethas in India.
 The deity's face is made with silver and has two hands, unlike other forms of Goddess Kali.
 She wears a garland of a snake on her neck and Lord Shiva sucking her breast as a kid.
 Daily Puja is performed by a priest who offers the blood of sacrificial goats at the altar of the temple.

 Pro Tip- People firmly believe in the significance and mysticism of this temple.
 It is said none of the devotees coming here goes back empty-handed.